GENI-NSF/geni-tools/README-omni.txt

 ==== renew ====
 AM API Renew <slicename> <new expiration time in UTC or with a timezone>
 For use with AM API v3+.
-Use RenewSliver() in AM API v1&2.
+For AM API v1 & v2, see `renewsliver`.

 Sample usage:
  * Renew slivers in slice myslice to the given time; fail the call if